valkey-io/valkey-doc/docs/management/sentinel.md

 `__sentinel__:hello`.

-Similarly you don't need to configure what is the list of the replicas attached to a master, as Sentinel will auto discover this list querying Redis.
+Similarly you don't need to configure what is the list of the replicas attached to a master, as Sentinel will auto discover this list querying Valkey.

 * Every Sentinel publishes a message to every monitored master and replica Pub/Sub channel `__sentinel__:hello`, every two seconds, announcing its presence with ip, port, runid.
 * Every Sentinel is subscribed to the Pub/Sub channel `__sentinel__:hello` of every master and replica, looking for unknown sentinels.
 When new sentinels are detected, they are added as sentinels of this master.